ramdhanhdy/SchoolSyncV2/docs/scratchpad.md

 - **Implementation Plan:** [./implementation-plan/fix-onboarding-loop.md](./implementation-plan/fix-onboarding-loop.md)
 - **Notes:** User is repeatedly shown onboarding screens despite completing it, especially with 'remember me' active.

+## Current Task: Implement Management Home Screen from HTML Wireframe

+**Status:** Planning Complete.
+New detailed plan created based on `docs/wireframes/managementhomescreen.html`.
+**Link to Implementation Plan:** [./implementation-plan/polish-management-home-screen-ui.md](./implementation-plan/polish-management-home-screen-ui.md)
+**Summary:**
+The user has provided a comprehensive HTML wireframe (`docs/wireframes/managementhomescreen.html`) detailing a "Premium Blue Aesthetic" for the Management Home Screen.
+This task involves implementing this wireframe in React Native.
+The updated implementation plan (`polish-management-home-screen-ui.md`) now reflects the structure and components defined in the HTML wireframe.

 <!-- Add new task references above this line -->